|Applicant Competition||Very Low|

-Can I get into Northwest?
-The school has a 74% acceptance rate.
-Last year, 3,801 out of 5,129 applicants were admitted making Northwest a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 48 percent.
+How hard is it to get into Northwest and can I get accepted?
+The school has a 80% acceptance rate ranking it #28 in Missouri for lowest rate of acceptance.
+Last year, 6,523 out of 8,143 applicants were admitted making Northwest Missouri State University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has easy requirements for admission test scores, generally admitting students who score in the top 59 percent.
 Northwest Missouri State University typically accepts and attracts "B+" average high school students.
-Only 32% of those admitted chose to enroll in the school.
+Only 19% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|